 Director of Collective Impact, Carbon Leadership Forum, University of Washington

-Andrew Himes is a program specialist working on collective impact initiatives to reduce embodied carbon emissions in new building construction.
-He is a partner in Carbon Innovations LLC, a social impact business consultancy focused on business-based solutions to climate change.
+Andrew Himes is director of collective impact initiatives to reduce embodied carbon emissions in new building construction.
+He has been a partner in Carbon Innovations LLC, a social impact business consultancy focused on business-based solutions to climate change.
 Himes was the founding editor of MacTech, the leading Apple technology journal, then co-founded the Microsoft Developer Network and led the first web development project at Microsoft.
 In 2018, he was coordinator of Carbon Smart Building Day, a conference affiliated with the Global Climate Action Summit focused on transforming the global building industry to net-zero carbon emissions by 2050.
 Himes was founding director for the Charter for Compassion International.
 He is the author of “The Sword of the Lord: The Roots of Fundamentalism in an American Family.”

 by Andrew Himes